Jeremiah 34:17-22

 Those who refuse to grant freedom according to God’s covenant law will themselves face the judgment of bondage and destruction.

-18 I will give the men who have transgressed my covenant, who have not performed the words of the covenant which they made before me, when they cut the calf in two and passed between its parts:
+18 And those who have transgressed My covenant and have not fulfilled the terms of the covenant they made before Me, I will treat like the calf they cut in two in order to pass between its pieces.

-19 the princes of Judah, the princes of Jerusalem, the eunuchs, the priests, and all the people of the land, who passed between the parts of the calf;
+19 The officials of Judah and Jerusalem, the court officials, the priests, and all the people of the land who passed between the pieces of the calf,

-20 I will even give them into the hand of their enemies, and into the hand of those who seek their life.
-Their dead bodies will be food for the birds of the sky and for the animals of the earth.
+20 I will deliver into the hands of their enemies who seek their lives.
+Their corpses will become food for the birds of the air and the beasts of the earth.

-22 Behold, I will command,” says Yahweh, “and cause them to return to this city.
-They will fight against it, take it, and burn it with fire.
-I will make the cities of Judah a desolation, without inhabitant.”
+22 Behold, I am going to give the command, declares the LORD, and I will bring them back to this city.
+They will fight against it, capture it, and burn it down.
+And I will make the cities of Judah a desolation, without inhabitant.”

 Those who refuse to grant freedom according to God’s covenant law will themselves face the judgment of bondage and destruction.